 Since then, RAD has proceeded with little commentary, at least the little that has come to my attention.
 A panel on RAD at the Bipartisan Policy Center's Housing Summit was upbeat, but did have some interesting tidbits in it:

 Renee Glover, former head of the Altanta Housing Authority, and known for her championing of massive, and often controversial, HOPE VI-style redevelopments of public housing, described RAD as "trying to get public housing onto a platform the market understands."
-But she noted that because Congress demanded it be revenue neutral, the program only works in about 40 percent of markets.
-Other participants challenged this assessment though.
+But she noted that because Congress demanded the program be revenue neutral, it only works in about 40 percent of markets.
+Other participants challenged this assessment, however.